Learn to Speak Castilian Spanish Like a Spaniard! 15 Practical Resources and Tips

 If you get hooked on one vlogger, still mix it up from time to time.
-This will help ensure you’re getting exposure to both men and women, old and young (some TV shows below will help with this, too).
+That’ll help ensure you’re getting exposure to both men and women, old and young (some TV shows below will help with this, too).

-Read Castilian literature
+Read Castilian Spanish Literature

-In iVoox’s search filter, select “castellano” and “audiolibros y relatos” for audiobook results in Castilian (and don’t forget to set the country to “España” up in the top right corner).
+In iVoox’s search filter, select “castellano” and “audiolibros y relatos” for audiobook results in Castilian Spanish (and don’t forget to set the country to “España” up in the top right corner).

 Classic books will have the advantage of more support materials online (summaries, audiobooks, free e-books, translations, discussion questions, etc.), as they’re often taught in literature classes both to native Spanish speakers and Spanish learners, whereas contemporary novels will have more current language.
 Go for whatever interests you most!

 Here are a few contemporary Spanish books to consider, just to get you started.
 After each Spanish title, you’ll find the English translation in parentheses.
-These aren’t necessarily the book titles in English, though, which is why they aren’t capitalized.
+These aren’t necessarily the book titles in English, though, which is why they aren’t capitalized:

-- “El Testigo” (The witness) by Juan Villoro
+- “El Testigo” (The Witness) by Juan Villoro.

-- “El juego del ángel” (The angel’s game) by Carlos Ruiz Zafón
+- “El juego del ángel” (The Angel’s Game) by Carlos Ruiz Zafón.

-- “Los días que nos separan” (The days that separate us) by Laia Soler
+- “Los días que nos separan” (The Days that Separate Us) by Laia Soler.

-- “Un hijo” (A son) by Alejandro Palomas
+- “Un hijo” (A Son) by Alejandro Palomas.

 And here are a few popular authors from Spain to check out as well: